mbkers/ship-trajectory-prediction/README.md

 This repository hosts MATLAB files designed to carry out ship trajectory prediction on AIS data using Recurrent Neural Networks (RNNs).

-The ship trajectory prediction model forms a core component of a larger, operationally relevant (or "real-time") anomaly detection workflow as part of the [Nereus project](https://oceaninnovationchallenge.org/oceaninnovators-cohort2#cbp=/ocean-innovations/space-based-maritime-surveillance).
+The ship trajectory prediction model forms a core component of an operationally relevant (or "real-time") anomaly detection workflow, as part of the [Nereus project](https://oceaninnovationchallenge.org/oceaninnovators-cohort2#cbp=/ocean-innovations/space-based-maritime-surveillance).

 Within the context of this anomaly detection workflow, the ship trajectory prediction model is designed to respond to anomalous events such as AIS "shut-off" events, signifying the absence of AIS transmissions for a predefined duration.